koehlersimon/textile/README.md

 ## How to insert an internal link

-The shortcode functin is pretty simple.
+The shortcode function is pretty simple.
 You can define the page UID of your desired target page, a link title, target and CSS classes.
-Use the syntac below in your Markdown code:
+Use the syntax below in your Markdown code:

 ```markdown
 [link:4:Labeltext:_blank:my-css-class]
 ```
-### HTML output:
+### Frontend output:

 ```html
 <a href="/yourpageslug/" target="_blank" class="my-css-class">Labeltext</a>